Tips for hot weather

 Older or disabled people

 Severe heat is especially dangerous for older and disabled people, and those living in care homes.
-During a heatwave, when temperatures remain abnormally high for longer than a couple of days, it can prove fatal.
+During long spells of hot weather, when temperatures remain abnormally high for longer than a couple of days, it can prove fatal.
 In one hot ten-day period in Southeast England in August 2003, there were nearly 2,000 extra deaths.

 The biggest increase in risk of death was among those in care homes.
-This factsheet for care homes gives advice on what to do before, and during, a heatwave.
+This factsheet for care homes gives advice on what to do before, and during, hot weather.

 Out and about